-What to do in Ohrid: Macedonia’s Hidden Gem
+What to do in Ohrid: Macedonia’s Best Kept Secret

 Have you ever stumbled upon an unheard of destination that blows your mind?
 That’s how Ohrid was for me.
 Less than 2 weeks prior to arriving in Ohrid, I had never heard of this lakeside beauty.
 We were doing a work exchange program in Kosovo where our host was telling us it was his favourite holiday destination.
 My curiosity was spiked and I had to find out more – not long after we were on our way.
 This what to do in Ohrid guide includes things to do, where to eat and information about accommodation and getting to Ohrid.